Aleph-One-Marathon/aleph-one-marathon.github.io/index.md

 About
 =====

-Aleph One is the open source continuation of Bungie's <cite class="game">Marathon 2</cite> game engine.
+Aleph One is the open source continuation of Bungie™'s <cite class="game">Marathon® 2</cite> game engine.
 Available for Mac OS X, Windows, and Linux, Aleph One supports <cite class="game">Marathon</cite>, <cite class="game">Marathon 2</cite> and <cite class="game">Marathon Infinity</cite> natively.
 Many third party scenarios and net maps are also available.

 Aleph One is available under the terms of the [GNU General Public License (GPL)](http://www.gnu.org/licenses/gpl-3.0.html).